How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 App & Device Compatibility

-When buying a trainer, it is good to look for compatibility with applications and devices.
-Suppose you want to use popular applications such as Zwift, ROUVY, TrainerRoad, etc. In that case, look for the magic word “smart trainer.”
+When buying a trainer, double-check their compatibility with applications and devices.
+Suppose you want to use popular applications such as Zwift, ROUVY, TrainerRoad, etc. In that case, looking for just a “smart trainer” is not enough because:

 TIP: Check out the Best Bike Trainers for Zwift.